Deployment and Maintenance / Backup and Migration

 - Use the command

-docker stack rm dataflux-functo shut down DataFlux Func (this step may take some time). - Use
+docker stack rm dataflux-functo stop DataFlux Func (this step may take some time). - Use

-docker psto confirm that all containers have exited.
+docker psto confirm all containers have exited. - Use the command

-Use the command cp {installation directory} {new installation directory} to copy the entire DataFlux Func installation directory to the new location.
+cp {Installation Directory} {New Installation Directory}to copy the entire DataFlux Func installation directory to the new location. - Open

-Locate the Docker Stack Configuration docker-stack.yaml and change all volumes related to the installation directory to the new installation directory, such as:
+Locate the Docker Stack Configuration docker-stack.yaml, and change all volumes entries involving the installation directory to the new installation directory, for example:

 | Diff | |